 These blockchains offer equal rights to all nodes in the network that create and validate the transaction blocks.
 Public blockchains also constitute the best application of Distributed Ledger Technology (DLT), offering a high degree of decentralization, security, and transparency.

 For the blockchains to operate decentrally, they require a technique to verify the authenticity of the transaction data.
-This is achieved through a consensus mechanism wherein the participants arrive at an agreement on the current state of the network.
+Participants arrive at an agreement on the current state of the network through a consensus mechanism.
 Examples of consensus mechanisms in public blockchains include – Proof of Work (PoW) and Proof of Stake (PoS).

 The nodes in the network ‘mine’ cryptocurrency by creating blocks of transactions requested on the network by solving complex cryptographic equations.
 Mining involves an enormous amount of power and resources.
 And in return, the nodes earn small rewards as cryptocurrency.